Keeping in Touch in Brazil

 As with the rest of Brazil’s infrastructure, the mobile phone industry is struggling to keep up with explosive growth.
 Cellular coverage ranges from excellent to non-existent.
 In 2012, the government suspended sales of new plans for three of the major providers for a period of time due to the high volume of customer complaints.
 The providers and the government continue to invest to improve service.

 Once in Brazil, expats can choose among a variety of calling plans, including pay-as-you-go models, with any of the major providers: Claro, TIM, Oi and Vivo.
-Plans can include calling, texting, and/or data, and will range from about BRL50 for the most basic to BRL250 for the most comprehensive.
-Pre-paid plans will range from as low as BRL0.25 per call for local calls to the same provider, to as much as over BRL2 per minute for long-distance, in-country calls to other providers.
+Plans can include calling, texting, and/or data, and will range from about 100 BRL for the most basic to around 250 BRL for the most comprehensive.
+Pre-paid plans can range from as low as 0.50 BRL per call for local calls to the same provider, to over 2 BRL per minute for long-distance, in-country calls to other providers.

 Expats will need a CPF to get a phone or a SIM card.